Safety & Flag Meanings.

 - Anyone under the influence of alcohol or drugs will not be allowed to race-no exceptions.

 - Helmets must be worn while in Kart.
-We will provide you with a helmet, head sock and optional neck protector.
+We will provide you with a helmet, race mask and optional neck protector.

 - For your safety long hair must be pulled back into a ponytail and open toe shoes are not allowed while racing.